AutoJenny/blog/docs/database/schema.md

 ### 2024-05-28: Added provider_id to llm_action
 - Added `provider_id INTEGER NOT NULL REFERENCES llm_provider(id)` to `llm_action`.
 - Migration performed with full backup, SQL migration script, and verification.
 - Rationale: Enables explicit separation of LLM provider and model for robust multi-provider support.

+- 2024-05-28: The /actions/<id>/test endpoint was updated to always use the latest prompt template from llm_prompt, not the action's stored copy.
+This guarantees test/preview consistency and prevents stale prompt bugs.